DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Introduction

 \section{Introduction}

-End-to-end autonomous driving has traditionally relied on regression-based approaches that predict a single trajectory to mimic expert behavior~\cite{prakash2021multi, chitta2021neat, chen2021learning, jiang2023vad, hu2023planning, diffusiondrive, hu2023gaia, wang2023drivedreamer}.
+End-to-end autonomous driving has traditionally relied on regression-based approaches that predict a single trajectory to mimic expert behavior ~\cite{jiang2023vad, hu2023planning, wang2023drivedreamer} .
 While regression is a common approach, it fundamentally lacks the ability to evaluate multiple alternatives in safety-critical scenarios where subtle trajectory differences can significantly impact outcomes.

 In recent years, selection-based methods~\cite{chen2024vadv2, li2024hydra, li2024hydramdp_pp, wang2025enhancing} have clearly outperformed regression approaches.
-The key is their capability to generate and explicitly evaluate diverse trajectory candidates using comprehensive safety metrics such as collision risk and rule compliance~\cite{dauner2024navsim}.
+The key is their capability to generate and evaluate diverse trajectory candidates using comprehensive safety metrics such as collision risk and driving rule compliance~\cite{dauner2024navsim}.
 This explicit comparison enables the system to select the safest and most appropriate trajectory from multiple alternatives, addressing safety-critical issues that regression-based methods cannot address.

-Our oracle study demonstrates the substantial potential of selection-based methods: when making optimal selection, these approaches can even surpass human demonstrations in safety-critical metrics (see Tab~\ref{tab:oracle}).
+Our oracle study in Tab~\ref{tab:oracle} demonstrates the substantial potential of selection-based methods: when making ideal optimal selection, these approaches can even surpass human demonstrations in NAVSIM~\cite{dauner2024navsim} safety-critical metrics.
 This performance ceiling highlights why selection-based planning has become the preferred paradigm for autonomous driving systems requiring robust safety guarantees.